catalyst-cloud/catalystcloud-docs/source/image.rst

 Importing existing virtual machines
 ***********************************

-Importing an unchanged existing virtual machine to the Catalyst Cloud is likely to work out of the box, but to get the best out of it and ensure that all API operations will work with your virtual machine, there are some preparation steps and tweaks that we highly recommend.
+Importing an unchanged existing virtual machine to the Sky TV is likely to work out of the box, but to get the best out of it and ensure that all API operations will work with your virtual machine, there are some preparation steps and tweaks that we highly recommend.
 For example: cloud VMs have a